 - Heidenheim Heidekoepfe 4, Telemarket Rimini 1.
 After going 5-0 in round one, Rimini falls flat in the semifinals.
 Martin Dewald turns in a strong outing, holding the Italians to one run and four hits in nine innings.
 Matt Pali provides the offensive support with a 2-run homer.
 Taking the loss to Germany is German citizen Enorbel Marquez despite 11 strikeouts.
 Heideinheim advances to the Gold Medal game, becoming the first German team to win a Medal in a European Cup (an event over 45 years old).

 - Fortitudo Bologna 2, Heidenheim Heidekoepfe 1.
 Markus Winkler follows teammate Dewald in throwing a gem, holding Bologna scoreless for nine innings.
 Unfortunately, he is matched goose egg for goose egg by Cody Cillo and Fabio Milano.
 Heidenheim goes ahead in the 10th on a RBI single by Chris Beck, but Winkler finally cracks in the bottom of the inning.
-With a change to end the game, Ryan Lilly makes a crucial game-tying error.
+With the baserunners on board under the relatively new IBAF Extra Innings Rule end the game, Ryan Lilly makes a crucial game-tying error.
 Juan Pablo Angrisano then singles in Jairo Ramos Gizzi with the winner.
 It marks Bologna's first European Cup title since 1985.

 - Telemarket Rimini 4, T&A San Marino 3.
 In the Bronze Medal game, Mario Chiarini goes 4 for 5 to power Rimini to the title, as his team rallies from a 3-1 deficit after six.
 They score the three 7th-inning runs off teenaged reliever Michele Meschini.